Manjiri1101/283_VirtualizationTechnologies/Assignment2/readme.md

 1.We observed that during the VM boot, number of VM exits increase drastically untill VM gets stable and they increase gradually after we fire cpuid –leaf=0x4FFFFFFF command from VM.

-2. around 60,00,000 exits we observed during the booting process of VM.
+2. 3631098 exits we observed during the booting process of VM.
 <img src="test.png" />

 #### Modified the cpuid.c and vmx.c files, ran the commands: "make && make modules && make install && make modules-install" as root user.
 It ran successfully.